Toolkit ShelfFind

 These notes make the assumptions explicit, especially where the same search query can mean slightly different things.

-Paver dimensions in inches are converted to square feet before dividing project area.
+Paver dimensions in inches or centimeters are converted to the same area system as the project before division.

 Base depthIncludes compaction factor